 Fitted Covers

 You will find pre-fitted covers for popular boat models.
-They are more expensive than the previous options, but they are expected to last the longest.
+They are more expensive than the previous options but are expected to last longer.